Edinburgh Tickets

 • What’s included: Standard guided tours cover entry to Edinburgh Castle and its main highlights, plus free time to explore independently.
 Some tours include multilingual audio guides, while others feature an expert guide.

-• Special upgrades: Some guided tours include upgrades such as a 1.5-hour extended guided tour, a Royal Mile small-group walking tour, or a small-group Christmas guided tour of the Palace of Holyroodhouse with a guidebook.
+• Special upgrades: Some guided tours include upgrades such as a 1.5-hour extended guided tour, a Royal Mile small-group walking tour, French, Spanish, Italian, or German-speaking guides, or a guidebook with added insights about the castle.

 • Combo tickets: Some combo tickets include Edinburgh Castle entry along with entry to Palace of Holyroodhouse, the Scotch Whisky Experience, or a Royal Mile walk.
 The Royal Attractions combo includes two additional landmarks, offering a fuller Edinburgh experience.